Vinum

 A Farmhouse Table in Wine Country

 The approach to Gran Hotel Mas d'en Bruno sets the terms before you have eaten a single course.
 The property occupies a farmhouse that dates to 1797, surrounded on most sides by the working vineyards of Priorat, one of Spain's two Denominación de Origen Calificada appellations and a region that spent decades earning the international attention it now receives as a matter of course.
 The landscape here is not decorative backdrop; it is the context in which inland Catalan cuisine evolved, built around rugged terrain, limited water, and produce that reflects both.
-Arriving at the hotel and its restaurant Vinum feels less like a discovery and more like an arrival at something that was always here, waiting.
+Arriving at the hotel and its restaurant Vinum feels like an arrival at a place shaped by its setting.

 Inside, the decor reads as contemporary without erasing the farmhouse bones.
 The open kitchen, visible through a large window, positions cooking as something worth watching rather than concealing, a design choice that aligns with the broader transparency the kitchen brings to its ingredient sourcing and regional references.
 Chef Massimo Felici leads the kitchen, operating within a tradition of modern Catalan cooking that takes the flavours of inland Catalonia as its starting point and applies contemporary technique and meticulous presentation as the method of delivery.